AsherSorensen/neighbor/README.md

 # Multi-Vehicle Storage Search API

-A take-home challenge to build an API that helps renters find storage locations for multiple vehicles.

 ## Overview

 This project implements a search algorithm that allows renters to find storage locations capable of storing multiple vehicles.
 The API accepts vehicle dimensions and quantities, searches through available listings, and returns the most cost-effective storage solutions.